 Showing ads within apps is exclusively available to display advertising.
 And if your ad network includes apps in its portfolio, you will be able to use retargeting there as well.

 Your retargeted ad will be displayed on their screen whenever your prospect visits an app within the ad network you use.

 Showing ads on a search engine results page is a capability that is owned only by the ad networks associated with a search engine.
 For example, Google Ads and Google or Microsoft Advertising and Bing.

 Search retargeting helps you show your search ad with priority to the prospects that have been added to your retargeting list.

 Social media retargeting

-With people spending (on average) 136 minutes a day on social media, it’s most likely that your prospect left your website and started/continued scrolling Facebook or Twitter.
+With people spending (on average) 136 minutes a day on social media, it’s most likely that your prospect left your website and started/continued scrolling on Facebook or Twitter.

-Retargeting on social media can be a winning strategy, and fortunately, social networks started providing retargeting capabilities.
+Retargeting on social media can be a winning strategy, and fortunately, social networks have started providing retargeting capabilities.
 Therefore you can show your ads on social media specifically to people that have interacted with an ad or visited a certain page.

 2. How does retargeting work?